 Infrastructure Notes - AWS Route 53

-Infrastructure Notes: AWS Route 53 I’ve been working through Ben Piper’s excellent course on Pluralsight: AWS Networking Deep Dive: Route 53 DNS.
-This post captures the notes i took along...
+Working through Ben Piper’s excellent course on Pluralsight: AWS Networking Deep Dive: Route 53 DNS.
+This post captures the notes i took along the way.

 Try not to get too fancy with Active Directory Backup